 Priming should be done with a primer paint meant for model work such as those made by Floquil (discontinued), Humbrol (new Acrylic primer is great and comes in black, white, and gray), Gunze (sold as Mr Surfacer), Tamiya, or Vallejo.
 Vallejo makes a line of colored primers that serve as a ‘base’ for advanced painting techniques but they have to be airbrushed.
 The others are available in a spray can (Floquil has been discontinued).

 Once cleaned and possibly primed, a model is ready for painting.
 Make sure to keep it clean by working in a clean location with minimal dust and don’t handle the surfaces to be painted any more than absolutely necessary.

 Small parts are easily painted with an appropriately sized paintbrush.
 Larger surfaces, especially large flat surfaces are more of a challenge.

 The best way to get a good smooth basic paint scheme is with an airbrush.
-Next best is a spray can or aerosol.
+Next best is a spray can or aerosol but these can be a problem with complex surfaces because the paint will build up too much in areas closer to the can.
 It is also possible to get a good even finish with a brush but it takes practice, a really good brush, and really, really good paint to make it happen.
+Vallejo Model Air can be brush painted without leaving brush strokes because it is self leveling but this takes a soft brush and good technique.
 Rail Tales sells airbrushes and gives airbrush classes.
 Rail Tales will also airbrush your model if you aren’t sure your painting skills are up to the task but we prefer to teach you.